quanterall/HaskellMaterials/basics/01-values-and-functions.md

 4. Define a function that returns all of the `Int`s in a list over `0`, use partial application for both the check and `filter`[1].

-5. Define a function that takes all the first numbers of a list of `Int`s below 10, stopping when it reaches one that does not meet that criteria. `takeWhile`[2] can be useful for this.
+5. Define a function that takes numbers from a list of `Int`s, stopping when it reaches a number that is above 10. `takeWhile`[2] can be useful for this.
 Use partial application both for `takeWhile`[2] and the predicate you pass to it.

 6. Define a function that checks whether or not all `Int`s in a a list are even.
 Use notes to figure out how and use partial application for your definition.